codeweft/api-gateway/README.md

  1. Deploy the stack using awscli and Cloudformation - Done
  2. Make the necessary changes so data is successfully written to the DynamoDB Table once a POST request is received by the API Gateway - Done
  3. Make application modular and parameterized using Ansible - Done
+ 4. Send a message to a SNS Topic whenever a new item is added - In Progress

 ## Environments:
  - Use environment variable name for db_name